| Title: | Parse Front Matter from Documents |

 parse_front_matter() or read_front_matter().
 For comment-prefixed

-formats (like yaml_comment or yaml_roxy), a separator line is
+formats (like yaml_comment, yaml_roxy, or yaml_sql_line), a separator

-automatically inserted between the closing fence and the body when the body
+line is automatically inserted between the closing fence and the body when

-starts with the same comment prefix, ensuring clean roundtrip behavior.
+the body starts with the same comment prefix, ensuring clean roundtrip

 parse_front_matter() and read_front_matter() for the inverse